apoorvKautilya21/Data-Structures-And-Algorithm-in-C-/TempQuestions.md

 1. For unit weights graphs - use BFS
 2. For DAG (-ve wts as well) use Topo sort - In O(V + E)
 3. For Dijkstra -> All cases excepts Graphs with negative cycles where it gives TLE
-4. Bellman ford - all cases - detect -ve cycles
+4. Bellman ford - all cases - detect -ve cycles ( use a dictionary to do this, and we repeatedly test out each edge to see if converting using the maximums we already know leads to a new maximum.
+We repeat until we are sure we have exhausted all possible (greedy) sequences of conversions.
+This is Bellman-Ford shortest path algorithm, where relaxing an edge just means trying out a conversion.)
 5. Floyd warshall - multi source shortest path - all cases - detect -ve cycles

 ---- Cycle detection ----